Ships operating in Gulf region urged to take extreme caution

 "Shippers will be cautious with taking their ships into the region, but as we've seen many times before when the risks are high, so are the rewards, so I think shippers will continue their trade," he said in a telephone interview from London, where he was attending a meeting of the United Nations' International Maritime Organization's Maritime Safety Committee.

-"You may some sort of naval cooperation and guidance to shipping being set up which will render protection to shipping through the area, but it will depend on what the investigation shows."
+"You may see some sort of naval cooperation and guidance to shipping being set up which will render protection to shipping through the area, but it will depend on what the investigation shows."

-Gregory Katz in London and Jan M. Olsen in Copenhagen contributed to this report.
+Kirsten Grieshaber in Berlin, Gregory Katz in London and Jan M. Olsen in Copenhagen contributed to this report.